Reactive Airway Disease—Adult

 - Keep windows closed when possible.
 This is especially important during high pollen seasons in late morning and afternoon.

 - Talk to you doctor about any adjustments that need to be made to your care plan around allergy season.

 - Consider getting allergy shots, if your symptoms are chronic and you are not responding to other treatments.

 - Have someone else vacuum for you.
 If you must vacuum, wear a dust mask.
 Consider getting HEPA filters for your vacuum cleaner.

 - Use dust cover on mattress or pillows.
-If you don't have a cover on your pillow, wash it once per week in hot water.
+If you don't have a cover on your pillow, and your pillow is washable, wash it once per week in hot water.

 - Wash all towels and linens in hot water.

 - Avoid exposure to pets.
 Do not allow pets in the bedroom.

 - If chemicals and strong scents are triggers—Avoid breathing in chemicals or anything with a strong scent like perfumes or scented candles.

 - Be cautious around wood-burning stoves or fireplaces.
 These can be triggers for some.